jeremyckahn/rekapi/docs/api.md

  */
 Kapi.KeyframeProperty (ownerActor, millisecond, name, value, opt_easing)
 ````
-Represents an individual component of an Actor's keyframe state.
-In most cases you won't need to deal with this directly, `Kapi.Actor` abstracts a lot of what this Object does away for you.
+Represents an individual component of an `Actor`'s keyframe state.
+In most cases you won't need to deal with this directly, `Actor` abstracts a lot of what this Object does away for you.

 ### modifyWith